5.14SEQUENCE (GENERATOR)

 increment

-If the sequence does not exist, it will be created.
+If the sequence does not exist, it will be created as documented under Section 5.14.1, “CREATE SEQUENCE.
 An existing sequence will be changed:

-• If RESTART is specified, the sequence will restarted with the initial value stored in the metadata
+• If RESTART is specified, the sequence is restarted with the start value stored in the metadata

 • If the START WITH clause is specified, the sequence is restarted with start_value, but the start_value is not stored.
 In other words, it behaves as RESTART WITH in Section 5.14.2, “ALTER SEQUENCE.